Why Use Billboard Advertising? The Pros and Cons

-The name billboard is derived from the term "billing board," and is a large outdoor advertising space designed to capture the attention of motorists and pedestrians.
-Typically placed around high traffic areas (both automotive and foot traffic), billboards are meant to be simple, striking, and creative.
-In fact, the creative department in any advertising agency still prizes the billboard space, as it is a golden opportunity to do groundbreaking, impactful work.
+The term "billboard" is derived from "billing board," a large outdoor advertising space designed to capture the attention of motorists and pedestrians.
+Typically placed around automotive and foot high-traffic areas, billboards are meant to be simple and striking.

-The largest size of billboard available in any campaign is known as the "bulletin," but billboard sizes can vary greatly depending on location.
-However, the typical size of an advertising billboard is 14 feet high by 48 feet wide.
+The largest billboard available in a campaign is known as the "bulletin," but billboard sizes can vary greatly depending on location.
+The typical size is 14 feet high by 48 feet wide.

-In the past, billboards were created using sections of paper pasted together to form one image.
-Nowadays, digital printing on vinyl material allows the entire image to be printed on one sheet and can be erected very quickly and easily.
+Billboards used to be created using sections of paper pasted together to form one image, but it's more common in the millennium to see digital printing on vinyl material.
+This allows the entire image to be printed on one sheet, and it can be erected quickly and easily.

-The typical length of time for a billboard buy is 12 weeks.
-For this reason, it's important that billboards have content that is somewhat evergreen.
+A billboard buy is usually for 12 weeks, so it's important that the content be at least somewhat evergreen.
 Billboards are the ideal place for long-term messaging, but anything more reactive should go somewhere else.

-Digital billboards allow creative executions that can be personalized, or swapped out with other creative ads.
-Sometimes, clients can choose to timeshare their ads with other companies, with the creative swapping out every few minutes.
+Digital billboards allow creative executions that can be personalized, or swapped out with other ads.
+Clients can sometimes choose to timeshare their ads with other companies, swapping out every few minutes.

-Billboard advertising can be relatively inexpensive depending on the size and location.
-However, this expense must be weighed against the kind of message you want to get across.
-As a general rule of thumb, billboards are a very quick read, and therefore should not contain a lot of information.
+Billboard advertising can be relatively inexpensive depending on the size and location, but the expense must be weighed against the kind of message you want to get across.
+Billboards are a very quick read, so they shouldn't contain a lot of information.

-If your campaign is one of awareness and branding, billboard advertising is a great option.
-If you want to convey a lot of information about your product or service, billboards should be avoided.
-It is said that six words are the ideal amount of copy on a billboard, and that can severely limit your ability to communicate with potential consumers.
+This type of advertising can be a great option if your campaign is one of awareness and branding, but it should be avoided if you want to convey a lot of information about your product or service.
+Six words is the ideal amount of copy on a billboard, and that can severely limit your ability to communicate with potential consumers.

-You also need to consider the content and tone of the billboard creative, as this may have some negative side effects.
-In the past, sexually provocative billboards have caused accidents on roads and motorways (the Wonderbra ads were notorious for this), and you do not want the negative publicity of car accidents being directly linked to your ad campaign.
+You should also consider the content and tone of the billboard because this can have some negative side effects.
+Sexually provocative billboards have caused accidents on roads and motorways—the Wonderbra ads were infamous for this— and you don't want the negative publicity of car accidents being directly linked to your ad campaign or product.

 Billboards That Go Beyond

-There are regular billboards, and there are 3D billboards that really go above and beyond to attract the attention of the viewer (and the awards juries).
+There are regular billboards, then there are 3D billboards.
+These really go above and beyond to attract the attention of viewers.

-Although there are height and width restrictions for billboards along with distraction rules, advertisers have the ability to really push the boundaries and create boards that are newsworthy.

-In the past, billboards have simulated car crashes, used smoke, and special effects, and have even had real people living on them.
+Although there are height and width restrictions along with distraction rules in most states and jurisdictions, advertisers can push the boundaries and create boards that are newsworthy.
+Some have used smoke and other special effects, and others have even had real people "living" on them.

-This type of billboard is generally not much more expensive to produce, as the bulk of the cost comes from renting the space.
-Creativity like this is worth exploring, as it gives you a greater ROI, and offered earned media credit which can get many thousands more eyes on your messaging.
+This type of billboard is generally not much more expensive because the bulk of the cost comes from renting the space rather than production.
+Creativity like this is worth exploring because it gives you a greater return on investment and media credit, which can draw thousands more eyes to your message.